Top Fall Foods to Eat to Lose Weight Fast

-Here are nutrition experts’ top fall foods to help with weight loss.
+Top fall foods to help with weight loss

 Mom’s been packing them in your lunchbox each fall for good reason.
 These fiber-packed fruits are in peak season now, and their nutrients can help you reach your goals without filling you out.

 Apples are rich in the compound, flavonoid, which is linked to less weight gain, according to research.